eclipxe13/XLSXExporter/README.md

 - Apply Inversion of Control Principle, depending on Interfaces and not on classes and use Factories Feel free to contribute to this project!

-##License##
+##Author & License##

-&copy; 2014 Carlos Cortés Soto @eclipxoide eclipxe13@gmail.com. - MIT License according to the LICENSE file
+&copy; 2014 Carlos Cortés Soto @eclipxoide eclipxe13@gmail.com. - MIT License according to LICENSE file